Chaos Makes the Multiverse Unnecessary - Issue 49: The Absurd - Nautilus

 Despite this failing of our explanation for the structure of the laws of nature, we believe it is the best candidate for being the solution.
 It is one of the only solutions that does not invoke any metaphysical principle or the existence of a multitude of unseen universes.
 We do not have to look outside the universe to find a cause for the structure that we find in the universe.
 Rather, we look at how we are looking at phenomena.

 Before we move on, we should point out that our solution has a property in common with the multiverse solution.
 We postulated that, for the most part, the universe is chaotic and there is not so much structure in it.
 We, however, focus only on the small amount of structure that there is.
 Similarly, one who believes in the multiverse believes that most of the multiverse lacks the structure to form intelligent life.
-It is only in a select few universes that we do we find complex structure.
+It is only in a select few universes that we find complex structure.
 And we inhabitants of this complex universe are focused on that rare structure.
 Both solutions are about focusing on the small amount of structure in a chaotic whole.

 A Hierarchy of Number Systems